Simple vs. Compound Interest Explained

 The compound interest formula

-The interest earned is approximately $3,954.
-That is $954 more than simple interest on the same terms.
+That same $5,000 at 6% compounded annually for 10 years gives A = 5,000 x (1.06)^10 = approximately $8,954.
+The interest earned is approximately $3,954, which is $954 more than simple interest on the same terms.
 The extra comes from earning interest on interest.
+The compound interest calculator shows how this grows year by year.

 Year Simple interest balance Compound interest balance (annual)